Permafrost/Tundra/SERVICES.md

 ### tundra.decimal:format

-Formats a decimal string that conforms to the input pattern, according to the output pattern.
+Formats arbitrarily specified decimal strings that conform to the input pattern, according to the output pattern.

 #### Inputs:

-* `$decimal` is a string representation of a decimal number.
+* `$decimal.input` is an `IData` document containing arbitrarily specified string representations of decimal numbers.
-* `$pattern.input` is an optional [java.text.DecimalFormat] pattern that
+* `$pattern.input` is an optional [java.text.DecimalFormat] pattern
-  the given string conforms to, and if specified will be used to parse the string.
+  that the given strings conform to, and if specified will be used to parse the strings.
 If not specified, defaults to [java.math.BigDecimal grammar].
-* `$patterns.input` is an optional list of [java.text.DecimalFormat] patterns
+* `$patterns.input` is an optional list of [java.text.DecimalFormat]
-  that the given string might conform to, which is useful when the exact pattern is not known.
+  patterns that the given strings might conform to, which is useful when the exact pattern is not known.
 A parse is attempted for each pattern until the first successful parse, or until all patterns have been tried in which case an unparseable decimal exception will be thrown.
-* `$pattern.output` is an optional [java.text.DecimalFormat] pattern that
+* `$pattern.output` is an optional [java.text.DecimalFormat] pattern
-  will be used to format the resulting decimal string.
+  that will be used to format the resulting decimal strings.
 If not specified, defaults to [java.math.BigDecimal grammar].

 #### Outputs:

-* `$decimal` is the resulting formatted decimal string.
+* `$decimal.output` contains the resulting formatted decimal strings.

 ---